bhemen/ethereum-scraping/README.md

 The ERC721 standard governs how most "non-fungible" tokens behave.
 Read the documentation for [ERC721 tokens](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/)

-The [Tokens Tutorial on EatTheBlocks](https://www.youtube.com/playlist?list=PLbbtODcOYIoGOvl0KH57_nfvEKOYV6qdT) is another good place to learn about interacting with Ethereum Tokens
+The ['Tokens' Tutorial on EatTheBlocks](https://www.youtube.com/playlist?list=PLbbtODcOYIoGOvl0KH57_nfvEKOYV6qdT) is another good place to learn about interacting with Ethereum Tokens